mesosphere/dcos-docs-site/pages/services/dse/3.0.0-6.0.1/release-notes/index.md

 - New Thread per core (TPC) and asynchronous architecture provides up to 2x more throughput for read and write operations.
 - Enhanced Spark SQL support allows you to execute Spark queries using a variation of the SQL language
 - Storage engine optimizations that provide up to half the latency of open source Cassandra and include optimized compaction.
-- Add getConcurrentCompactors to JMX in order to avoid loading DatabaseDescriptor to check its value in nodetool.
 - Improved security for Spark JobServer.
-- Updated DataStax OpsCenter to 6.5.0, which has new Lifecycle Manager improvements for DataStax Enterprise 6.0 clusters, such as Monitoring AlwaysOn SQL nodes in OpsCenter Monitoring.
+- Updated DataStax OpsCenter to 6.5.0.

 ## Updates
 - Some graph and gremlin_server properties in earlier versions of DSE are no longer required for DSE 6.0.
 For more information about these properties refer [here](https://docs.datastax.com/en/dse/6.0/dse-admin/datastax_enterprise/releaseNotes/RNdse.html#RNdse601)